In this article, DUI Defense Lawyer discusses California DMV hearing: 10 Day Rule. Click on the links below to go directly to your topic of interest.

 - Introduction to the California Law

-- What is “10 Day Rule” after DUI Arrest?
+- What is the “10 Day Rule” after DUI Arrest?

 - What to ask the DMV after DUI Arrest?

-- What would happen if I ignore “10 Day rule”?
+- What would happen if I ignore the “10 Day Rule”?

-In California, if you are arrested for a DUI, the arresting officer may confiscate your driver’s license and start the suspension process.
+In California, if you are arrested for a DUI, the arresting officer has to confiscate your California driver’s license and mail it to the DMV.
+This “confiscation” starts the suspension process.
 If you are holding a driver’s license from another state and are a non-resident of California, a police officer does not have “jurisdiction” over your driver’s license and can not confiscate it.
-Yet, even if you are a non-resident, the police officer can start a “California suspension process” by issuing a form titled “DS 367”.
-Because drivers’ licenses are an area of the law which has been deemed reserved to the states under the U.S. Constitution, an affected individual cannot look to Federal/U.S. law for relief but must stay within the State Court System to resolve driver’s license issues.
+If the police officer takes your “out-of-state” driver’s license, you can get it back at his station because California Police Officers are not authorized to mail out-of-state licenses to the DMV.
+Even if you are a non-resident, the police officer who arrested you for a DUI can start a “California suspension process” by issuing a form titled “DS 367”.
 Often, the ability to drive is critical to maintaining a job or going to school.
-A DUI conviction can not only result in jail time but can also cause other consequences, such as loss of license, installation of ignition interlock device, community service and monitor punishment from payment of high fines to the court to increase in auto insurance rates.
-If you are charged with a DUI you should retain the services of a DUI lawyer to guide you through the DMV and court process, to have someone defense you aggressively and to maximize the best outcome.
+A DUI conviction can result in jail time and also cause other consequences, such as loss of a driver’s license, the requirement to install an ignition interlock device, community service, high fines, and an increase in auto insurance rates.
+If you are charged with a DUI you should retain the services of a DUI lawyer to guide you through the DMV and court process and to see if your case can be defended in court to maximize the best outcome.

 At the time of placing a hearing request, you should also ask for a stay of suspension if having a license is important to you right now.
-By staying the suspension, you are allowed to continue to drive while the hearing is pending.
-Often it is important even if you don’t have a good case because it allows you to coordinate suspension with the time of year most used for driving.
+By staying the suspension, you are allowed to continue to drive while the DUI related DMV APS hearing is pending.
+Even if you do not have a good defense, remember, that because the DMV have to presen the evidence, even if you don’t have a good case, you can win.
+Also, staying the suspsension allows you to coordinate suspensions between DMV and the DUI court and avoid longer restrictions.

 If you ignore the right to request a hearing within 10 days of arrest, your license will most likely be suspended 30 days after the arrest.
-Most of the times, the suspension is automatic because the hearing officers don’t look for a way to help you.
-The times you are able to avoid a suspension is when the DMV has an attorney present to point out the defect in the People’s case.
-Without the hearing, your license will be suspended in 30 days and you will have to go through an often lengthy process to get it back.
-The DMV takes a position that a driver’s license is a privilege and not a right and therefore the procedure to keep a license are turned against a driver.
+Most of the time, the suspension is automatic because the hearing officers don’t look for a way to help you.
+The times you are able to avoid a suspension is when your Los Angeles DUI attorney argues and points out to the DMV the defects in their case.
+Without a DUI Attorney at the hearing, your license will be suspended in 30 days and you will have to jump through hoops to get it back.
+The DMV takes a position that a driver’s license is a privilege and not a right and therefore the procedure to keep a license are turned against drivers.
 You will need a help of a professional to fight for your license.
-Call our office to immediate talk with a DMV attorney who can help you defend your case.
+Call our office to immediate talk with a Los Angeles DUI or Los Angeles DMV attorney who can help you defend your case.

 If you have any questions, call (818) 921 7744 directly to DMV attorney, who can help you defend your case!